“Semantics is the brain of AI.” See what it means for you

 If your data team already runs dbt, the Semantic Layer is the lowest-friction path to governed metrics.
 Metric definitions live in the same Git repository as your transformations.
 The same CI/CD pipeline, the same pull request workflow, the same dbt build command.
 You are not introducing a new tool, a new server, or a new deployment surface.

 The governance model is strong.
 When a metric definition changes, it goes through version control.
 You can see exactly what changed, who approved it, and what downstream queries will be affected before anything goes to production.
 For data teams that have fought hard for engineering discipline in their analytics workflows, this feels like the natural extension.
-For a deeper look at how MetricFlow works in practice, see our guide to the dbt Semantic Layer and MetricFlow.

 The ecosystem is growing.
 The dbt Semantic Layer API integrates directly with Looker, Hex, Mode, Tableau (via connector), and others.
 For most internal BI use cases, that coverage is sufficient.
+The data pipeline that feeds these definitions is increasingly end-to-end: Fivetran brings in the raw data, dbt transforms it, MetricFlow defines the metrics, and downstream tools consume through the API.
+That is a coherent single-vendor data infrastructure story for mid-market teams that value simplicity over flexibility.

 What Cube actually does well